-An important step is solidifying the soil after planting grass seed.
+Solidifying the soil after planting grass seed is a very important step.
 You can do it using a flat board.
-It secures the seed from being blown away by the wind.
+This way, you secure the seed from being blown away by the wind.

-Another, very important part is watering the lawn.
+Watering the lawn is the next crucial step.
 To do it correctly, pour a small stream of water onto the ground.
 The easiest way is using a garden hose.
 Water the lawn regularly for two weeks after planting grass seed.
-The best time for watering the lawn is very early morning or late evening, when there is no sun which could burn the seedlings.
+The best time for watering the lawn is very early morning or late evening, when there is no sun that could burn the seedlings.
 Regular watering makes the lawn and its roots grow faster.

 When to plant grass seed?